tc39/how-we-work/call.md

 - If you want to engage people who can't physically attend a TC39 meeting, and where it's impractical to use written communication (e.g., the volume is too high, and everyone is overwhelmed with GitHub notifications)
 - If there's a lot going on, and there's a need to coordinate on a high level among collaborators

-OK, if you stil think a meeting is the best way to work through your problem, see below for some suggestions for how to make it happen.
+OK, if you still think a meeting is the best way to work through your problem, see below for some suggestions for how to make it happen.
 Note that these are just ideas; feel free to organize and run your meetings however you'd like.

 ## Scheduling a meeting